Discover the very best things to do in Fort William and beyond with this 3-day itinerary.

 From Inverness, taking the A82 to Fort William should have you there within a few hours.

-If you want to see the best of the area around Fort William but don’t have enough time for an overnight stay, why not join an organised day tour (or multiday tour)?
+If you want to see the best of the area around Fort William but don’t have enough time for an overnight stay, why not join an organised day tour from Glasgow or Edinburgh?

 Alternatively, take a look at one of the tours offered by Scottish operator Rabbie’s.
 I have done a few of their day tours, which were excellent.
 Group sizes are small and the knowledge and humour of their drivers/guides are first-rate.

-Here are a few tours to the Glen Coe region that are worth considering:
+Here are a few day tours to the Fort William and beyond that are worth considering:

 Where to stay in Fort William